 If a career in physical therapy, occupational therapy, clinical exercise testing and prescription, cardiopulmonary rehabilitation, health-fitness/wellness, strength and conditioning or nutrition is in your future, a Bachelor of Science in exercise science is a perfect fit.
-This competitive program includes concentrations in pre-health students into knowledgeable, caring, responsive and self-directed individuals able to meet the health and human caring needs of a diverse and complex society through change, advocacy and leadership within their communities.
+This competitive program includes concentrations in pre-health individuals able to meet the health and human caring needs of a diverse and complex society through change, advocacy and leadership within their communities.